-- A. All meetings shall be open to the public and conducted in accordance with the Illinois Open Meetings Act. - B. All meetings shall be conducted following Robert's Rules of Order. - C. Committee members shall attend meetings in person, though "attendance by a means other than physical presence" applies, as noted in 5 ILCS 120/7, Section 7 of the Illinois Open Meetings Act: - "(a) If a quorum of the members of the public body is physically present as required by Section 2.01, a majority of the public body may allow a member of that body to attend the meeting by other means if the member is prevented from physically attending because of: (i) personal illness or disability; (ii) employment purposes or the business of the public body; or (iii) a family or other emergency.
-"Other means" is by video or audio conference. - (b) If a member wishes to attend a meeting by other means, the member must notify the recording secretary or clerk of the public body before the meeting unless advance notice is impractical...." - Any member who attends by phone or via internet will be counted as "present" on the official record if they provided prior notification of attending this way.
-Phone and virtual attendees can vote on agenda items that require a vote if there is a physical quorum present. - D. A quorum of the Committee shall consist of a simple majority, without regard to county origin or urban/rural subcommittee designation.
-In lieu of a lack of quorum of the majority, a quorum of either the urban or rural subcommittee will suffice.
+- A. All meetings shall be open to the public and conducted in accordance with the Illinois Open Meetings Act. - B. All meetings shall be conducted following Robert's Rules of Order. - C. Committee members shall attend meetings in person, though "attendance by a means other than physical presence" applies, as noted in 5 ILCS 120/7, Section 7 of the Illinois Open Meetings Act: - "(a) If a quorum of the members of the public body is physically present as required by Section 2.01, a majority of the public body may allow a member of that body to attend the meeting by other means if the member is prevented from physically attending because of: (i) personal illness or disability; (ii) employment purposes or the business of the public body; or (iii) a family or other emergency; or (iv) unexpected childcare obligations.
+"Other means" is by video or audio conference. - (b) If a member wishes to attend a meeting by other means, the member must notify the recording secretary or clerk of the public body before the meeting unless advance notice is impractical...."

+Phone and virtual attendees can vote on agenda items that require a vote if there is a physical quorum present.

-- E. All members of the Committee shall receive a mailed or emailed notice of the date, time, and place of each meeting no later than 3 calendar days before the meeting.
-Any other individual or agency may submit his/her name to the HSTP staff in order to be notified of upcoming meetings. - F. The Committee shall hold a minimum of four meetings each year.
+- D. A quorum of the Committee shall consist of a simple majority, without regard to county origin or urban/rural subcommittee designation.
+In lieu of a lack of quorum of the majority, a quorum of either the urban or rural subcommittee will suffice. - E. All members of the Committee shall receive a mailed or emailed notice of the date, time, and place of each meeting no later than three calendar days before the meeting.
+Any other individual or agency may submit his/her name to the HSTP staff in order to be notified of upcoming meetings.

+F. The Committee shall hold a minimum of four meetings each year.